-- 10.65 As it does not have offices or a fleet in Northern Ireland, GNI (UK) said that the sections on building and transport emissions have been shown as zero.
+- Greenhouse Gas Protocol (GHG Protocol).29 - 10.61 We asked that the BCF reporting be relevant, complete, consistent, transparent and accurate and we recognised that there may be some element of estimation required. - 10.62 GNI (UK) reported that it established its carbon footprint in 2019 to align with global best practice.
+Its greenhouse gas (GHG) inventory has been independently verified according to ISO 14064-3:2019 specifications with guidance for the validation and verification of greenhouse gas statements.
+This provides a good degree of confidence that GNI (UK) is recording its BCF going forward into GT22 and beyond. - 10.63 As it does not have offices or a fleet in Northern Ireland, GNI (UK) said that the sections on building and transport emissions have been shown as zero.
 It stated that the relevant emissions related to its one staff member who works in GMO NI would be covered in the GMO NI response.
-However, the GMO NI provided a zero response as it said that its emissions were being reported by the TSO which has responsibility for that activity. - 10.66 We recognise that this the first time that we have sought this information, but we would request that GNI (UK) puts processes in place to ensure that its emissions due to GMO NI activities are properly accounted for. - 10.67 GNI (UK)'s forecast for its own emissions therefore relate to the two areas of fugitive emissions and fuel combustion, explained as follows: - a) Fugitive emissions.
+However, the GMO NI provided a zero response as it said that its emissions were being reported by the TSO which has responsibility for that activity. - 10.64 We recognise that this the first time that we have sought this information, but we would request that GNI (UK) puts processes in place to ensure that its emissions due to GMO NI activities are properly accounted for. - 10.65 GNI (UK)'s forecast for its own emissions therefore relate to the two areas of fugitive emissions and fuel combustion, explained as follows: - a) Fugitive emissions.
 These result from unintentional emissions of natural gas from equipment or components such as pipelines, regulators, valves, flanges, connectors, etc. on the gas network.
 GNI (UK) uses the MARCOGAZ model to build up its quantification.
-It states that MARCOGAZ is an international association which represents the gas industry on technical aspects. - Fuel combustion.
+It states that MARCOGAZ is an international association which represents the gas industry on technical aspects. - b) Fuel combustion.
 This related to the onsite electricity consumption at AGIs.
-GNI (UK) explained its assumptions and the emission equivalency conversion factors it used. - 10.68 With regard to GNI (UK)'s contractor carbon reporting, it reports that it considered environmental management during the selection of contractors and that its main contractor is required to provide monthly data on its environmental performance. - 10.69 MEL states that it continues to develop its capability in the area of carbon data collection and reporting and has needed to rely on some assumptions at this stage. - 10.70 For MEL's own business usage and business transport, actual data has been used to generate forecasts.
-For fuel combustion on their network, for example use of diesel generators and electricity, actual data has also been used.
-However, no estimate has been provided for fugitive emissions. - 10.71 MEL has used meter readings and fuel usage data from their main contractor to forecast the contractor emissions.
+GNI (UK) explained its assumptions and the emission equivalency conversion factors it used. - 10.66 With regard to GNI (UK)'s contractor carbon reporting, it reports that it considered environmental management during the selection of contractors and that its main contractor is required to provide monthly data on its environmental performance.